GSA/idmanagement.gov/_implement/distribute-fcpca.md

 To verify your distribution (assumes **certmgr.msc** is still open):

-1. Verify an entry for the FCPCA G2
+1. Verify an entry for the FCPCA
      - Use the left-hand navigation to browse to **Trusted Root Certification Authorities** > **Certificates**
      - Press the **F5** key to refresh the folder contents
-     - Verify an entry exists for the Federal Common Policy CA G2 (both the **Issued To** and **Issued By** columns will present "Federal Common Policy CA G2".)
+     - Verify an entry exists for the Federal Common Policy CA (both the **Issued To** and **Issued By** columns will present "Federal Common Policy CA".)
-2. Verify entries for the intermediate CA certificates issued by the Federal Common Policy CA G2
+2. Verify entries for the intermediate CA certificates issued by the Federal Common Policy CA
      - Use the left-hand navigation to browse to **Intermediate Certification Authorities** > **Certificates**
      - Press the **F5** key to refresh the folder contents
      - Sort the data by clicking on the **Issued By** column
-     - Verify nine (9) entries for certificates issued by the Federal Common Policy CA G2
+     - Verify nine (9) entries for certificates issued by the Federal Common Policy CA

 **Note:** The following .gif demonstrates the distribution steps outlined above.

 [![configure unmanaged device]({{site.baseurl}}/assets/fpki/unmanaged-device.gif){:style="width:504px;"}]({{site.baseurl}}/assets/fpki/unmanaged-device.gif){:target="_blank"}{:rel="noopener noreferrer"}

-## How do I configure my unmanaged macOS device to trust the new Federal Common Policy CA G2?
+## How do I configure my unmanaged macOS device to trust the new Federal Common Policy CA?

 1. Download a copy of [fpki-unmanaged-bundle.mobileconfig]({{site.baseurl}}/implement/certs/fpki-unmanaged-bundle.mobileconfig)
 2. Browse to and double-click on your copy of fpki-unmanaged-bundle.mobileconfig.
 3. Navigate to **System Preferences** -> **Profiles**
 4. Verify the profile contents and click **Install** (twice)

-**Note:**The following video shows you how to install FCPCA G2 and the intermediate CA certificates using an Apple configuration profile on macOS.
+**Note:**The following video shows you how to install FCPCA and the intermediate CA certificates using an Apple configuration profile on macOS.

 [![A video that shows the steps to install an Apple configuration profile on macOS]({{site.baseurl}}/assets/fpki/macos-unmanaged.gif){:style="width:504px;"}]({{site.baseurl}}/assets/fpki/macos-unmanaged.gif){:target="_blank"}{:rel="noopener noreferrer"}

-## How do I configure my unmanaged iOS device to trust the new Federal Common Policy CA G2?
+## How do I configure my unmanaged iOS device to trust the new Federal Common Policy CA?

 1. Launch **Safari**.
 2. Navigate to a copy of the [fpki-unmanaged-bundle.mobileconfig]({{site.baseurl}}/implement/certs/fpki-unmanaged-bundle.mobileconfig)